bibizio/svelte-dialogs/README.md

 `prompt()` accepts two parameters:

-- a string or array of string parameter, used as labels for the inputs
+- a string/SvelteComponent/object or array of string/SvelteComponent/object parameter
 - an options parameter (optional)

+Using strings in first parameter, will result in inputs with that string as labels.
+Using objects, you can specify component and props to use as input.
+If you pass only props, the default input is used.

 ```
 <script>